 To be timely submitted, applications for deemed new products on the market as of August 8, 2016 must be received by CTP by September 9, 2020.
 Although it is not always required*, FDA recommends electronic submissions in order to more efficiently transmit and receive applications.
 Given the file size of many applications, as well as the possibility of the system slowing due to many simultaneous users, FDA strongly encourages manufacturers to submit their applications ahead of the September 9, 2020 deadline.
 The Agency also encourages applicants who plan on submitting applications for a large number of products to contact the Agency to discuss their plans and method of submission.

 - Use FDA’s e-Submitter tool to package files and information for product applications by choosing the “CTP Transmittal Form” template.

 - Submit online via the CTP Portal.
-Prior to using the CTP Portal, you will need to request, in writing, and obtain an Industry Account Manager (IAM) account.
+Prior to using the CTP Portal, you will need to request and obtain an Industry Account Manager (IAM) account.

 - Learn more about Electronic Submissions for Tobacco Products